Guarantees and warranties

 Do not assume that a warranty will provide cover for all problems encountered with the goods.
 They usually have exclusions that set limits on the cover you receive.

-What legal protection do you get with warranties & guarantees?
+What legal protection do you get with warranties and guarantees?

 The Consumer Rights Act 2015 states that if a guarantee provider offers a guarantee on goods supplied to consumers, the provider takes on a contractual obligation to honour the conditions set out in the guarantee.
 For example, if the guarantee provider refuses to repair goods as set out under the terms of the guarantee, you can take legal action against the provider of the guarantee for breach of contract.
 This could be claiming back the cost of repairs if you have had them carried out elsewhere.

-The guarantee should be written in English and the terms should be set out in plain intelligible language.
+The guarantee should be written in English and the terms should be set out clearly.
 The name and address of the guarantee provider, the duration of the guarantee and the location it covers must also be given.
 You have the right to ask the provider to make the guarantee available to you within a reasonable time, in writing and in a form that you can access.

 If you have a problem with an insurance-backed extended warranty that was sold to you and you have been unable to resolve it with the warranty provider, you are entitled to take your complaint to the Financial Ombudsman Service.
 For problems with non-insurance-backed extended warranties, contact the Citizens Advice consumer service.